NBISweden/exac_browser/docs/README-loading_data.txt

 Reference data and dataset-specific data:

 Reference data refers to data not provided by a variation dataset provider.
-This is data on a reference genome such as gene and transcripts.
+This is data on a reference genome such as genes and transcripts.

-Dataset-specific data refers to the variations provided by a dataset provider.
+Dataset-specific data refers to the variations and coverage data provided by a dataset provider.

 --------------------------------------------------------------------------------
 Support for multiple datasets in SweFreq:

 Each dataset uses a different collection in the MongoDB database for storing its dataset-specific data.
 The collection used is determined by two things:

 1. The FLASK_PORT environment variable.
 This is an environment variable that needs to be set before the browser is started or before the data is loaded.
 It should be set to a port number greater than or equal to 5000 (an arbitrarily picked number).
     Whenever we re-import the *SweGen* dataset, that dataset should be loaded with FLASK_PORT=8000.
 Not setting this environment variable will cause the browser (or data loading script) to fail immediately.

 2. The "settings.json" file has entries like